WPChill/download-monitor/readme.txt

 Text Domain: -
 Requires PHP: 5.6

-Download Monitor is a plugin for selling, uploading and managing downloads, tracking downloads and displaying links.
+Download Monitor is a plugin for uploading and managing downloads, tracking downloads and displaying links.

 == Description ==

-Download Monitor provides an interface for uploading and managing downloadable files (including support for multiple versions), inserting download links into posts, logging downloads and selling downloads!
+Download Monitor provides an interface for uploading and managing downloadable files (including support for multiple versions), inserting download links into posts and logging downloads!

 = Features =